-Bobby Soni’s wife and two children will join him in Denmark in a year when his daughter graduates.
+Bobby Soni’s wife and three children will join him in Denmark in a year when his daughter graduates.
 Bobby enjoys sports such as cycling, skiing and golf, and he describes himself as ’passionately below average’ at all of them.

 We asked him about his new role as CBO at BioInnovation Institute.

 What was your way into a career in life science investments?